DQL Function Reference¶

 Result Example:

-Note: Returns an array type, containing all values of the field.
+Note: Returns array type, containing all values of the field.

-Counts the number of field values that are in a specified list.
+Counts the number of field values within a specified list.

 Syntax: